Small Self-Administered Schemes (SSAS) continue to be the most flexible pension arrangement for Shareholding Directors and Stake Holding Partners.

 The Sponsoring Company makes contributions on behalf of the Directors and Members, where, employer pension contributions are treated as a trading expense, thereby attracting full Corporation Tax Relief.

 This means the Sponsoring Company may make contributions when profits and cash flow allow.
-The contribution should not exceed the Maximum Contribution Annual Allowance in order obtain Tax Relief.
+The contribution should not exceed the Maximum Contribution Annual Allowance in order to obtain Tax Relief.

 Benefits of the SSAS

-Perhaps the greatest benefit to SSAS members is the breadth of investments allowable, and the overall flexibility of these schemes, which can help enhance the retirement benefits for a company directors and scheme members.
+Perhaps the greatest benefit to SSAS members is the breadth of investments allowed, and the overall flexibility of these schemes, which can help enhance the retirement benefits for a company directors and scheme members.

 - In addition to quoted equities, gilts, collective investments (OEICs, Unit Trusts, Investment Trusts etc) and cash deposits, authorized investments include Land and Commercial Property (which may be leased back to the sponsoring company).